LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: Experiments

 \section{Experiments}

-We evaluate a diverse set of encoder-only classifiers, encoder–decoder models, and decoder-only LLMs on \LCQA\ under zero-shot, few-shot, and supervised fine-tuning regimes.
-Full details on model selection, prompting strategies, and training and inference procedures are provided in Appendices~\ref{app:models}, \ref{app:prompting}, and \ref{app:training}.
+We evaluate a diverse set of encoder-only classifiers, encoder--decoder models, decoder-only open-weight LLMs, and proprietary closed-source models on \LCQA\/.
+Open-weight decoder-only models are evaluated under zero-shot, few-shot, and supervised fine-tuning regimes, while proprietary closed-source models are evaluated in the zero-shot setting only.
+Full details on model selection, prompting strategies, and training procedures are provided in Appendices~\ref{app:models}, \ref{app:prompting}, and \ref{app:training}.